Give Us the Moon: Cast

-Production and release
+Production

-The film is based on the 1939 novel The Elephant is White, written by Caryl Brahms and her Russian émigré writing partner S. J. Simon, but the story was moved from Paris in the 1930s to London in the late 1940s.
+The film is based on the 1939 novel The Elephant is White, written by Caryl Brahms and her Russian émigré writing partner S.J.
+Simon, but the story was moved from Paris in the 1930s to London in the late 1940s.
 Brahms and Simon provided additional dialogue to director Val Guest's screenplay.

+Val Guest said Lockwood "had been dying to do comedy and I had a big fight to get, even Ted, to get her to do" the film.
+"It was a great departure for her, it opened her up....
+She had an enormous sense of fun, real lavatory laugh, raucous, and the ideal partner for her, and a real charmer, and I wrote him into every film I did as a juvenile lead was Peter Graves who had this great Niven-like quality, in fact he looked like Niven in those days, great throwaway charm and sophistication, so I wrote him into all those movies."
+Jean Simmons was cast in one of her first roles.

+The film came in under budget.

+Release

 The film opened at the New Gallery cinema in London on 31 July 1944, less than two months after D-Day and almost a year before the war would end in Europe.
-Film reviewers at the time were not very impressed - The Times reviewer found it to be "a film which opens well [but] ends not with the bang of vigorous cinematic invention but the whimper of overworked dialogue." - but more recently the film has been described by one reviewer as "one of the most delightful comedies ever made".
+Film reviewers at the time were not very impressed.
+The Times reviewer found it to be "a film which opens well [but] ends not with the bang of vigorous cinematic invention but the whimper of overworked dialogue".
+However, more recently the film has been described by one reviewer as "one of the most delightful comedies ever made".
 Phil Hardy's The Aurum Film Encyclopedia classed the film as a utopian science fiction film but also claimed that "Vic Olivier" was the hotelier.

-Lockwood had just become a star with The Man in Grey but did not want to be typecast as a villainess.
+Val Guest said "it wasn't a successful picture, perhaps too sophisticated for what they wanted, the whole idea of a club of people who didn't want to work, they became a club, a white elephant club, and were earning by their wits."